umezvictor/dotnet-project/README.md

 <p>4.
 Sample payload for creating program</p>

 ```
-{   "title": "Winter Scholarship Program"   "description": "A scholarship for college graduates"   "personalInformation": {     "Paragraph": [       {         "title": "tell us about yourself?"       }     ]     "YesNo": [       {         "title": "Have you graduated from college?"       }     ]     "Date": [       {         "title": "Date of birth"       }     ]   }   "additionalQuestions": {     "Paragraph": [       {         "title": "Why are you interested in this program?"       }       {         "title": "Tell us other things you feel we should know"       }       {         "title": "Nationality"       }     ]   } }
+{
+  "title": "Winter Scholarship Program",
+  "description": "A scholarship for college graduates",
+  "personalInformation": {
+    "Paragraph": [
+      {

+        "title": "tell us about yourself?"
+      }
+    ],
+    "YesNo": [
+      {

+        "title": "Have you graduated from college?"
+      }
+    ],
+    "Date": [
+      {
+        "title": "Date of birth"
+      }
+    ]
+  },
+  "additionalQuestions": {
+    "Paragraph": [
+      {

+        "title": "Why are you interested in this program?"
+      },
+      {

+        "title": "Tell us other things you feel we should know"
+      },
+      {
+        "title": "Nationality"
+      }
+    ]
+  }
+}

 ```

 <p>5.
 Sample payload for applying for a program</p>

 ```
-{   "programTitle": "Winter Scholarship Program"   "description": "A scholarship for college graduates"   "personalInformation": {     "Paragraph": [       {         "question": "tell us about yourself?"         "response": "My name is Chibuzor Umezuruike"       }          ]     "YesNo": [       {         "question": "Have you graduated from college?"         "response": "yes"       }     ]     "Date": [       {         "question": "Date of birth"         "response": "12/07/1989"       }     ]   }   "additionalQuestions": {     "Paragraph": [       {         "question": "Why are you interested in this program?"         "response": "I love this program"       }       {         "question": "Tell us other things you feel we should know"         "response": "I am a great guy"       }       {         "question": "Nationality"         "response": "Nigeria"       }     ]      } }
+{
+  "programTitle": "Winter Scholarship Program",
+  "description": "A scholarship for college graduates",
+  "personalInformation": {
+    "Paragraph": [
+      {
+        "question": "tell us about yourself?",
+        "response": "My name is Chibuzor Umezuruike"
+      }
+    ],
+    "YesNo": [
+      {
+        "question": "Have you graduated from college?",
+        "response": "yes"
+      }
+    ],
+    "Date": [
+      {
+        "question": "Date of birth",
+        "response": "12/07/1989"
+      }
+    ]
+  },
+  "additionalQuestions": {
+    "Paragraph": [
+      {
+        "question": "Why are you interested in this program?",
+        "response": "I love this program"
+      },
+      {
+        "question": "Tell us other things you feel we should know",
+        "response": "I am a great guy"
+      },
+      {
+        "question": "Nationality",
+        "response": "Nigeria"
+      }
+    ]
+  }
+}

 ```

 <p>6.
 Sample payload for editing a question</p>

 ```
+{
+  "programId": "011f9f43-91a9-42f4-84c2-dd413062a2ec",
+  "questionId": "d335fcfc-8465-4de0-a29a-6097d3970b48",
-{   "programId": "011f9f43-91a9-42f4-84c2-dd413062a2ec"   "questionId": "d335fcfc-8465-4de0-a29a-6097d3970b48"   "title": "Do you have a bachelors degree?"   "type": "YesNo"   }
+  "title": "Do you have a bachelors degree?",
+  "type": "YesNo",
+  }
 ```